akras14/alexkras.com/posts/memory-leak/post.md

 // ---skip---
 ```

-I am using a node-heapdump module, that you can find here: https://github.com/bnoordhuis/node-heapdump
+I am using a node-heapdump module that you can find here: https://github.com/bnoordhuis/node-heapdump

 In order to use node-heapdump, you just have to: